-What we do know is that real HEPA filters are a type of mechanical filter that are designed to catch the smallest particles in the air.
+What we do know is that high efficiency air filters made from HEPA filter media are a type of mechanical filter that are designed to catch the smallest particles in the air.
 Particles that are measured by microns and nanometers.
 They work like a fishing net — anything larger than the size it captures will get caught.

 For example, take our newest model, the mod.
 COVID particles are measured around 0.125 microns where the mod filter’s removal rate is 99.6% with each air pass.

 And that’s the removal rate when it isn’t hitching a ride on bigger, easier to remove particles like the ones that a mask will block.

 Lots To Process?
 We’re Here To Help It Make Sense

 There are a lot of options to choose from when it comes to air purifiers.
 From the different terms like CADR and MERV to the often confusing ways room sizes are measured, we’re here to help make it easy.

 If you're uncertain about which air purifier is best for you, or you have questions about how air purifiers work in general, give us a call.
 Our team in US-based customer service team is happy to help.

 Why Do I Need An Air Purifier For Viruses?